gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Shirt tails flapping,
 he waved his arms at the bot as if trying to scare a goose back to its flock.

+Black dizzysmoke began to spew out of the canister on the tricycle bot's back.
 "Look out!"
-Maddy yelled
+Maddy yelled.
-as black dizzysmoke began to spew out of the canister on the tricycle bot's back.

 The goat didn't hear,
 or was too angry or too frightened to pay attention.